SDBX2023/BigUInt-Metal-GPU/README.md

 # BigUInt-Metal-GPU
 A Big or Large Integer Framework Library Designed for GPUs using Metal, interfaced via Apple Swift.

 I’d like to —try to— make GPU Programming fun 🤩 and cool 😎.
 Similar to what Chris Lattner did with Swift, but for GPUs.
+Apple gave us Swift, I'd like to give something back to the community.

  - [x] Simple Programming Interface(s). *(Has been done already, but not for the more advanced stuff!)*